ordavidov/ocl_lab/docs/ocl_lab.md

 ## `opticl` Installation

+This is redundant if using Goole Colab

 ```
 pip install opticl
 ```
 ## Clonning

+This is redundant if using Goole Colab.

 We will be running `doframework` Jupyter Notebooks as well as using other `doframework` material.
 Therefore, we'll clone a local copy of `doframework`.
 From your terminal, run